+ JUMP TO RECIPE

 - 130-150ml water

-Pour into the tin, flatten the middle (it will rise into a dome) and bake for about 50 minutes.
+5. Pour the batter into the tin, flatten the middle (it will rise into a dome) and bake for about 50 minutes.
 Check that the skewer inserted in the middle comes out clean.